Ixilthrin/FlashBang_initial_repo/README.md

 well with paint programs that do not support an alpha channel and default to a pure white background for images.

+Added animation rotation of cards.
+From a graphical point of view this is a really nice enhancement.
+I still want to refactor the animation into a separate Action object, with a name like FlipAction.
+But for now I think program 10 is done.
+Further refactorings should be applied to a new program number.